-- Change the identified passwords, API keys, or cryptographic keys.
+- Rotate/change the identified passwords, API keys, or cryptographic keys.

 - Replace the hard-coded secrets with an according environment variable placeholder.
-See below for references on how this can be done for common CI systems.
+See below for references on how this can be done for common CI systems and usecases.

 - Test it and ensure that the app is still working as expected.

 - An Introduction to Managing Secrets Safely with Version Control Systems

 - TravisCI - Secure Env in Pull Requests